Near optimal sparsity-constrained group testing: improved bounds and algorithms: Non-Adaptive Group Testing with -Sized Tests

 Let $x$ be an uninfected individual.
-We can calculate the probability of $x$ belonging to $\zeroplus(\cGg)$ as follows: Each of the $\Delta = \Theta(1)$ edges that are mapped to $x$ in the configuration model have to be connected to a positive test.
-Thus, by \eqref{Eq_pos_halfedges}, we find
+We can calculate the probability of $x$ belonging to $\zeroplus(\cGg)$ \geb{(i.e., being disguised and uninfected)} as follows: Each of the $\Delta = \Theta(1)$ edges\footnote{\geb{By counting degrees, we have $n\Delta=m\Gamma$, so the assumption $\Gamma=\Theta(1)$ leads to $m=\Theta(n\Delta)$.
+Since $\Delta$ is integer-valued and we are considering $m > 0$ and $m \le n$ (otherwise, individual testing would be preferred), it follows that $\Delta = \Theta(1)$.}} that are mapped to $x$ in the configuration model have to be connected to a positive test.
+Thus, by \eqref{Eq_pos_halfedges} along with Claim~\ref{stirling_applied}, we obtain